 The feedback (figure 8) from the consumption studies, indicated that the WA breads are the most consumed, thus in agreement with other similar studies, bread being the main stable food.
 West African breads are quintessential ready-to-eat baked foods, which are often eaten with sauce containing vegetables, meat or fish.
 They are also combined with foods such as roasted groundnuts, akara (fried bean cake), and fried eggs.
 Doughnuts came a close second.
 Kokoro was only popular in West Africa, and the consumption rate in the diaspora was low.

 According to the survey, the highest responses for frequently consumed baked WA foods including bread, doughnuts and meat-pie came from Nigerian residents (figure 11) and then followed by the Ghanaians.
-These observation could be explained partly by the relatively higher number of WA participants from these two national groups.
+These observations could be explained partly by the relatively higher number of WA participants from these two national groups.
 The result may also suggest the higher preference and affordability of the food items in these parts of the world.
 Figure 10 shows that most of the participants consumed baked WA at least once a week.
 The total percentage of responses for weekly consumption of baked WA food (i.e. 81.0%) is an indication that baked WA foods might be the most important dietary source of acrylamide for West Africans.
 Comparatively, the participants in the UK, consumed baked WA foods ‘twice in a week’ than ‘once in a week’ (figure 11).
 This may be partly attributed to the busy lifestyle of people in this part of the world, which requires frequent consumption of ready- to-eat baked snacks.
-This is in agreement with previous studies on the consumption of these pastries in some African and western countries (Reilly 2006; Sandik et al., 2017; Pufulete et al., 2015).
-Several factors have been described as the underlying reasons for food consumption patterns and choice behavior among different groups of individuals (Cabral et al., Isolde, 2013).
+This is in agreement with previous studies on the consumption of these pastries in some African and western countries (Reilly, 2006; Sandik et al., 2017; Pufulete et al., 2015).
+Several factors have been described as the underlying reasons for food consumption patterns and choice behavior among different groups of individuals (Cabral et al. (2017, Isolde, 2013).
 One important factor which has been attributed to the preference of these ready-to-eat foods is the time constraints and pressures associated with working life.

 Based on the findings of this study, there is a steady consumption of heat-processed WA foods among Africans living in the UK and other WA countries.
 Hence, these individuals need to be informed on the existence, ill effects of dietary acrylamide, and the strategies that may help to reduce its levels in WA foods.